cyber-punk-me/hivemind/README.md

 Hivemind is written in Kotlin with minimalistic dependencies, allowing you to use the same language for server and client development.

-## STATUS pre-alpha; implementing swagger schema : https://app.swaggerhub.com/apis/kyr7/hivemind/0.0.1
+## STATUS alpha; implementing swagger schema : https://app.swaggerhub.com/apis/kyr7/hivemind/0.0.1

 ## Prototype instructions
 1. install docker https://www.docker.com/